Income protection insurance

 A self-employed customer's income is based on their net profit rather than turnover because it needs to take account of their expenses in running the business.
 In most cases, their earnings will be assessed on the basis of the previous 12 months, which usually results in a reasonable result.

 But there are some cases where the 12-month average doesn’t reflect the customer's income when they were in good health.
-For example, there are cases in which the customer's condition becomes progressively worse and they struggle to continue working.
+For example, if the customer's condition becomes progressively worse and they struggle to continue working.

-An unreasonable result could also arise if a customer's income fluctuates.
+You could also get an unreasonable result if a customer's income fluctuates.
 For example, a customer whose earnings depend on commission might earn less during an economic downturn.
 So their average income in the 12 months before they became disabled may not reflect the income they’d receive over a normal economic cycle.

 In these situations, we may suggest a fair and reasonable approach of taking an average of the customer's earnings over another period - for example, three years.